okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 Permissions can be used to build Custom Roles.
 Permissions to manage a resource also grant the viewing privileges for the the same resource so you won't need to assign them separately.

-User permissions are all only effective with respect to the Rroup(s) to which the admin is granted Role via the Resource Set assignments.
+User permissions are only effective with respect to the Group(s) to which the admin is granted a Role through Resource Set assignments.

 | Permission type                     | Description                                                                                                                         | Applicable resource types                    |
 | :---------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------- |